TamaraJoniec/tech-and-beyond/public/content/blog/javascript-array-methods.md

 ---
 title: JavaScript Array Methods
 slug: javascript-array-methods
-date: 2024-02-28
+date: 28/02/2024
-excerpt: An in-depth guide to the most useful array methods in JavaScript.
+excerpt: A comprehensive guide to JavaScript array methods and when to use them.
 coverImage: https://picsum.photos/800/400?random=9
 author: Tamara Joniec
 ---

 # JavaScript Array Methods: A Comprehensive Guide

-Arrays are like the Swiss Army knives of JavaScript—they’re super versatile and ready to handle all kinds of data manipulation.
-In this guide, we’re going to cover the must-know array methods so you can work with arrays like a pro and make your code cleaner, faster, and more fun.
+Arrays are like the Swiss Army knives of JavaScript—they're super versatile and ready to handle all kinds of data manipulation.
+In this guide, we're going to cover the must-know array methods so you can work with arrays like a pro and make your code cleaner, faster, and more fun.

 ---